majaliju/ticketblaster-final/README.md

 </p>

 <p align="justify">
- * One day, I asked myself: "what if Ticketmaster and Craigslist had a baby?"*
+  <em>One day, I asked myself: "what if Ticketmaster and Craigslist had a baby?"</em>

   For buying tickets, TicketMaster (and as a consequence, its parent company Live Nation) is pretty much the dominant source.